caitlinavner/developer-profile-generator/README.md

 Problems encountered:
 I was able to generate a PDF using this node app.
 However, the pdf doesn't display the correct information.
 Although, an html page does generate and displays all of the required info.
+Update!!
+PDF now generates and displays all required info.